stewartmcm/ev-clarity/README.md

-# ev-clarity
-Electric Vehicle Savings Calculator
+# ev-clarity: Electric Vehicle Savings Calculator

 The EV Clarity app helps drivers answer one question: will you save money by switching to an electric vehicle?